TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/02_lesson/lesson.md

   * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
 2. ** Review Pitches **
     * If desired, give students a few minutes to rework their pitches or get more feedback from a classmate or instructor.
-    * Ask students to choose which idea they want to pursue, and write it down on the top of their [Final Project Plan Organizer](../final_project_plan_organizer.docx).
+    * Ask students to choose which idea they want to pursue, and write it down on the top of their [Final Project Plan Organizer].
 3. ** Defining Scenarios **
     * Defining the term "scenario" for students:
         * _scenario: a description of a set of interactions and/or tasks that describe a start-to-finish example of how a user might want to use the application_